Community Living Standards

 • Regardless of the number of residents who host them, a guest may not accumulate more than eight overnight stays in a 30-day period.

 • Students found responsible for violating the guest policy may be restricted from hosting guests.
-Residence Life reserves the right to notify the roommate(s) of any resident who is restricted from hosting guests.
+Residence Life reserves the right to notify the roommate(s) of any resident who is restricted from hosting guests or guests who have been restricted.
 Guests who violate any policy or procedure may be restricted from being present on the residential campus.

 Minor Guest Visitation Policy: Guests 16 & 17 Years of Age